Back to school anxiety is a normal feeling, given what

 But that excitement is not for every child.
-For some children going back to school can cause anxiety and stress.
+For some children going back to school can cause stress.

 This period can be particularly difficult for kids transitioning from middle school to high school.